raphaelbastide/Minute-Hack/README.md

 ## How?

-Fill a form, get the folder architecture you want.
+Fill a web form, get the folder architecture you want.

 ## What?